Self Esteem Shop stays positive in the face of death of retail

 "I'm very honest.
 People can ask what I think," said Ginns-Gruenberg.
 "If the book they're looking at is repetitive and they're on a budget maybe I can get them the more answers in a better book."

-But even with their breadth, depth and personal touch, and growing online presence, she has found it hard to compete with Amazon's rock-bottom prices.
+But even with their breadth, depth and personal touch, and growing online presence, she said she has found it hard to compete with Amazon's rock-bottom prices.

-Especially when she has customers who tap her for advice, then turn around and buy it from someone else online.
+Especially when she has customers who tap her for advice, then turn around and buy it from an online retailer.

 So the Self Esteem Shop has had to make big cuts to keep its chin up.
 After 24 years of business, they relocated from Royal Oaks, Michigan to the smaller town of Clawson.
 They reduced their rent, cut the square footage in half, and went from six full-time employees to one.